Digestive Issues in Dogs: Causes, Prevention, and Treatment

 In dogs, intestinal blockages may be caused by anything that obstructs the passage of food through the digestive tract.
 This may occur due to a mass (cancer), hernia, intestinal motion problem, or an intussusception (a condition in which the small intestine “telescopes” on itself).
 But most commonly, intestinal blockages in dogs are caused by ingestion of something they shouldn’t have eaten.

 The ingested object is referred to as a “foreign body.”
-Common culprits include small laundry items (socks, underwear, etc.), fabrics (sheets, etc.), toys (stuffing, balls, plastic objects, etc.), rocks, non-digestible food items (such as corn cobs), household items (corks, tampons, etc.), or anything else a dog could swallow.
+Common culprits include small laundry items (socks, underwear, etc.), fabrics (sheets, etc.), toys (stuffing, balls, plastic objects, etc.), rocks, non-digestible food items (such as corn cobs and avocado pits), household items (corks, tampons, etc.), or anything else a dog could swallow.

 Intestinal blockages are very serious, even life-threatening.
 A dog with a full intestinal blockage can’t keep down food or water (they usually have severe vomiting and become dehydrated), and damage to the intestines may result in shock or intestinal rupture.
 Therefore, surgery is needed to remove the foreign object and any non-viable (damaged) areas of intestines.